ryanmaugv1/Tachyon/documentation/lexical_analyser.md

     elif re.match(".[0-9$;]", word): tokens.append("[INTEGER " + word[:-1] + "]")

 The difference is that the consition which tokenizes the integer item which looks like this `255;` will remove the end statement (semi colon).

+# Scope Definer

+The scope definer will handle the scope of code for example if statement:

+    if condition { scope }

+The definers of that scope will be the opening `{` and closing `}` and anyhting between that will be a scope, the way I defined this token was like this:

+    # Identify all scope definers '{ }' in source code
+    elif word in "{}": tokens.append("[SCOPE_DEFINER " + word + "]")

 # Strings